What is the Pupil Premium?

-The PE and Sport Premium is government funding used to make additional and sustainable improvements to the quality of PE and sport in school by developing or adding to the physical education and sport activities the school already offers and making improvements now that will benefit pupils joining the school in future years.
+The Sport Premium is government funding used to make additional and sustainable improvements to the quality of PE and sport in school by developing or adding to the physical education and sport activities the school already offers; making improvements now that will benefit pupils joining the school in future years.

 How are the Pupil Premium, Service Premium and Sport Premiums spent?

 Over the past year we have used this additional funding in a variety of ways to ensure that eligible children (all in the case of Sport Premium) receive every opportunity to be successful and make the most of their opportunities here at Swanton Morley.
 This includes such things as greater levels of pastoral and welfare support, additional one to one tuition (that targets those children from identified groups), enhanced in-class support and further interventions to support learning.
 In the case of the Sport Premium, the funding has been used for buying in professional sport-specific coaching, subscribing to the School Sports Partnership and to make improvements to the grounds, equipment and sports infrastructure at school.